liamwalsh1980/Milestone-Project-2/TESTING.md

 ## Testing

 ### Screen sizes
-* I decided to use Bootstrap grid (rows and columns) to structure the website offering good UX on all screen sizes.
-On Laptop and Deskop screens (large) the layout is different to tablet and mobile screens (small).
+* I decided to use the  Bootstrap grid (rows and columns) to structure the website offering good UX on all screen sizes.
+On Laptop and Desktop screens (large) the layout is different to tablet and mobile screens (small).

 #### Large screens